zampou-code/zampou-code/README.md

 <section align="center">
 <hr />
-Last update on Wed Dec 10 2025
+Last update on Thu Dec 11 2025

-**22 day before 2026 ⏱** days before new years
+**21 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with wickedness, by Zbot ❤️
+🤖 This README.md is updated with cruelty, by Zbot ❤️
 </section>